 06 of 06

 It may surprise you to learn that children may live in senior housing under certain circumstances.

-If you think you qualify for senior housing and it's important to you to find an apartment with -- or without -- children, check out this summary of what you should expect when you start your apartment search.
+If you think you qualify for senior housing and it's important to you to find an apartment with—or without—children, know what you should expect when you start your apartment search.